Norair Aslanyan: International career

-On 20 February 2012, Armenian national manager Vardan Minasyan called Aslanyan up to the senior national team squad for forthcoming friendly matches against Serbia and Canada.
+On 20 February 2012, Armenian national manager Vardan Minasyan called Aslanyan up to the Armenia national team squad for forthcoming friendly matches against Serbia and Canada.
 However, he was forced to withdraw from the squad due to an injury he had picked up playing club football.
 Aslanyan received a further call-up in May 2012.

 In January 2013, he received yet another call-up for the Armenian national team.
-He made his national team debut against Luxembourg national team on 5 February 2013.
+He made his national team debut against Luxembourg on 5 February 2013.

 Style of play

 Aslanyan plays as an attacker, and is known for his speed and acceleration.

 Personal life

 Norair is married to Anna Aslanyan.
 They both met at an Armenian party in the Netherlands and began dating afterwards.
 He changed his surname to hers before he joined the Armenian national squad.
 After changing his name to Norair Aslanyan, he briefly played under the name "Aslanyan-Mamedov" before a final decision on his documents was made.

 Aslanyan has a number of tattoos – a drawing of some roses are depicted, and the first letters are the names of his family, written in the Armenian language, on his hands.